-The Communications & Marketing Intern will provide administrative and project support services to the Communications team over three months beginning in May 2017.
+The Communications & Marketing Intern will provide administrative and project support services to the Communications team.
 The ideal candidate will be an undergraduate student majoring in journalism, creative nonfiction or other writing field with ties to Pittsburgh and an interest in the nonprofit sector.
 S/he will recognize how a good story has the potential to motivate people and communities to action.

 The intern must work 12-15 hours per week within our 9 a.m. to 5 p.m., Monday through Friday schedule.